amir2hasanzadeh123-jpg/Art-Generator/README.md

-# 🎨 Art Generator

-A simple Python-based generative art tool that creates colorful abstract compositions using random shapes, lines, and patterns.
-Perfect for creative coding, learning algorithmic art, and producing unique visuals for inspiration.
+# 🎶 Music Visualizer (Python)

+A simple and lightweight Python-based audio frequency visualizer.
+This tool reads a WAV audio file, performs an FFT (Fast Fourier Transform),
+and displays the sound frequency spectrum using Matplotlib.

+Perfect for learning digital signal processing (DSP), audio analysis,
+or building creative coding audio projects.

+---

 ## 🚀 Features
-- Generates abstract art with circles, rectangles, and lines
-- Randomized colors and geometric layouts
+- Visualizes frequency spectrum of audio files
+- Automatically converts stereo to mono
+- Fast FFT processing
-- Lightweight and beginner-friendly Python script
+- Clean and lightweight Python script
-- Outputs high-resolution PNG images
+- Beginner-friendly and easy to modify

+---

 ## 📦 Requirements
+Install dependencies with:

-pip install pillow
+pip install numpy matplotlib scipy

+---

 ## ▶️ How to Run

+1. Place your audio file in the project directory
+2. Rename it to **music.wav**
+3. Run the script:

-python art_generator.py
+python music_visualizer.py

-Your generated artwork will be saved as **art_output.png**.
+The visualization window will open automatically.

+---

 ## 📁 Project Structure

-Art-Generator/
+Music-Visualizer/
 │
-├── art_generator.py
+├── music_visualizer.py
-├── samples/
+├── music.wav (your file)
 └── README.md

-## 🖼 Sample Output
-Add your generated images inside the `samples/` folder.

-## 📜 License
-This project is available under the MIT License.
-Feel free to use, modify, and share.